 Encourages faculty to seek individual and collaborative consultancies, contracts, research, and training grants.

 Serves the community and society through educational and scholarly contributions.

 Participates in the College of Pharmacy graduate program to provide higher-level of education to students in diverse areas of the Pharmaceutical Sciences

 Develops innovative educational methods that will enrich students learning experiences.

 Sociobehavioral and Administrative Pharmacy

 This department's mission is to create and impart knowledge within the social, economic, behavioral, and administrative sciences in pharmacy.
-Its 13 faculty members are committed to the improvement of pharmacy services using the principles, concepts, and tools of economics, management, marketing, policy, and the social and behavioral sciences.
+Faculty members are committed to the improvement of pharmacy services using the principles, concepts, and tools of economics, management, marketing, policy, public health, and the social and behavioral sciences.
 They conduct research and teach courses on the following topics: